method5/method5/user_guide.md

 Every Method5 execution stores data in three tables - results, metadata, and errors.

-The result table contains the results of the query, or a feedback message for other statement types.
+The result table contains either the results of the query, the DBMS_OUTPUT for a PL/SQL block, or a feedback message for other statement types.
 Every row also contains the database name.
 The table name can be specified with the parameter `p_table_name`.
 If that parameter is left blank, a name will be automatically chosen.

 The metadata table contains one row for each execution.
-It contains the date started, is the job finished yet, the count of jobs expected and completed and with errors, and the code and targets used.
+It contains the date started, is the process finished yet, the count of targets expected and completed and with errors, and the code and targets used.
 This table has the same name as the results table but with the suffix `_meta`.

 The errors table contains any Oracle errors generated during the execution, along with the database name.
 With a large enough number of databases it's not unusual for at least one of them to be unavailable because of maintenance or an unexpected error.
 Tracking errors lets you ignore the troublesome databases and deal with them later.
 This table has the same name as the results table but with the suffix `_err`.

+Serious errors during a run may make the metadata counts partially incorrect.
+For example, if a database crashes in the middle of processing, the error may not be counted.
+It's unlikely, but possible, for `IS_COMPLETE` to be `No` even though there are no more jobs running.
+When that happens the column `TARGETS_EXPECTED` will not be equal to the sum of `TARGETS_COMPLETED` and `TARGETS_WITH_ERRORS`.

 (One unexpected benefit of Method5 is that constantly polling all databases will make you keenly aware of which ones are unreliable.
 Some databases are just full of gremlins.)